Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It can be hard to decide on a treatment for your type of cancer.
 Before starting treatment, you may want to have a second doctor review your diagnosis and treatment options.

 It's important to remember that in most cases, a short delay in treatment will not reduce the chance that it will work.
-Some health insurance companies even require that cancer patients get a second opinion, and many other companies will pay for a second opinion if a patient requests it.
+Some health insurance companies even require that people with cancer get a second opinion, and many other companies will pay for a second opinion if a patient requests it.
 You have a number of ways to find a doctor who can give a second opinion:

 Your primary care doctor.
 Your doctor may be able to recommend a specialist, such as a surgeon, medical oncologist, urologist, or radiation oncologist.
 Sometimes, these doctors work together at cancer centers, hospitals, or special centers for certain types of cancer.